ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Minimesos known issues

-* When creating a volume it might not be visible on the host because either they are created by a user than is not available on the host.
+* When creating a volume it might not be visible on the host because they are created on a directory structure that is not mapped from Docker Machine to the host
 * All Mesos containers: Master, Agent and Marathon have their own network stack which causes some subtle issues because containers will use a different network stack than the host.
+* Minimesos has a bug if you run on Fedora: https://github.com/ContainerSolutions/minimesos/issues/290

 ### Mesos